christophrumpel/chatbot-php-boilerplate/readme.md

 ### Create a FB page

-First login to Facebook and [create](https://www.facebook.com/pages/create) a Facebook page.
-The doesn't need to be public.
+First login to Facebook and [create a Facebook page](https://www.facebook.com/pages/create).
+The page doesn't need to be public.
 Choose the settings that fits best to your bot, but for testing it is not important.

 ### Create a FB Messenger app